In-patient luxury rehab center in Thailand

 • Experiencing severe trauma during childhood (or rarely as an adult) such as being emotionally or physically abused and neglected

-• Family history of severe mental illness or some other form of impairment (especially parent)
+• Family history of severe mental illness or other form of impairment (especially parent)

 • Witnessing traumatic events such as domestic violence